 - Get physically active.
 A graduated activity program may have a calming effect on your mood, reduce your anxiety and help improve your physical functioning.

 - Participate in activities.
-Stay involved in work, social and family activities, can provide you with support.
+Staying involved in your work, as well as social and family activities, can provide you with support.

 - Avoid alcohol and recreational drugs.
 Substance use can make your care more difficult.
-Talk to your health care provider if you need help quitting.
+Talk to your primary care provider if you need help quitting.

-- Avoid searching the Internet for possible diseases.
+- Avoid searching the internet for possible diseases.
 The vast amount of health information that may or may not be related to your situation can cause confusion and anxiety.
-If you have symptoms that concern you, talk to your doctor at your next scheduled appointment.
+If you have symptoms that concern you, talk to your primary care provider at your next scheduled appointment.